Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations

 and it is well known that this bound is sharp.
 As we shall see later this bound will not lead to an efficient MLMC implementation.
 However, by suitable coupling of the SDE solutions on time intervals of length $T$ and $S$, $T > S$, respectively, we will be able to take advantage of the exponential contraction property obtained in Theorem \ref{thm:contract}.

-This idea is clearly demonstrated in Figure \ref{fig:couplings} and described for the context of simulating SDEs below.
+Let $(T_\ell)_{\ell \leq 0}$ be an increasing sequence of positive real numbers.
 To couple processes with different terminal times $T_i$ and $T_j$, $i\neq j$, we exploit the time homogeneous Markov property of the flow \eqref{eq:flow}.
-More precisely, we construct a pair of solutions to \eqref{eq:langevin} $(X^{(f,\ell)},X^{(c,\ell)})$, $i\geq0 $ which we refer to as fine and coarse paths, such that
+More precisely, for each $\ell \geq 0$ one would like to construct a pair $(\mathcal{X}^{(f,\ell)},\mathcal{X}^{(c,\ell)})$ of solutions to \eqref{eq:langevin}, which we refer to as fine and coarse paths, such that

 and